 Introduces basic computer operations to intermediate and advanced non-native speakers of English.
 Covers using a computer operating system, word processing basics, and basic Internet skills and concepts.
-Prerequisite: Completion of assessment and orientation procedures or placement by an ESL specialist.
+Prerequisite: Placement by an ESL specialist.
 Offered as needed.

-ENL040A Introduction to Academic Listening and Speaking
+ENL040A Introduction to Academic Listening and Speaking 3 class hrs/wk, 3 cr.

 Focuses on the development of advanced writing skills for college transition.
 Reviews paragraph writing and provides continued practice of editing skills.
 Focuses on academic essay writing and introduces use of outside source material.
-Designed for advanced, non-native speakers of English.
-Prerequisite: Completion of assessment and orientation; successful completion of ENL042W or placement by ESL program specialist.
+Designed for non-native speakers of English at the high intermediate level.
+Prerequisite: Successful completion of ENL032L or placement by ESL program specialist.
 Offered as needed.